trading-peter/tv-enhance/README.md

 So far you're able to set custom keyboard shortcuts for drawing tools and some chart settings.

 ## How to develop
-First install dependencies with `yarn install`.
+First install dependencies with `npm install`.

-There is a gulp script that builds the contents of the options page as soon as something changes.
+Install gowebbuild (`go install github.com/trading-peter/gowebbuild@latest`) You need to have a working Go installation for this.

-Run it with `npm run dev`.
+Run `gowebbuild` in the project root to build the extension.

 Load the project as an unpacked extension in Chrome.